-PARALEGAL

-University Transfer Degree

-University Transfer Degree Information:

-This degree program is designed for students planning to transfer to baccalaureate colleges and universities.
-Transfer credit varies among colleges.
-Students should consult both the catalog of the specific college/university to which they plan to transfer and the signed transfer agreement or the current transfer planning guide posted at www.tulsacc.edu/12960 to select courses that will meet the requirements for both the associate and baccalaureate degree programs.

-Program Description:

-Upon satisfactory completion of the course requirements, including a grade of "C" or better in all Paralegal courses, graduates are eligible to apply for the examination given by the National Association of Legal Assistants, Inc. to become Certified Legal Assistants (CLA).
+Upon satisfactory completion of the course requirements, including a grade of "C" or better in all Paralegal courses, graduates are eligible to apply for the examination given by the National Association of Legal Assistants, Inc. to become Certified Legal Assistants (CLA) or National Association of Legal Professionals to secure the Professional Paralegal (PP) credentials.
 Tulsa Community College is a member of the American Association for Paralegal Education.

 Degree Awarded: Associate in Arts

 For More Information Contact:

-Business and Information Technology Division: Metro Campus: (918) 595-7439 Paralegal Program Coordinator: (918) 595-7317 ADMISSION TO THE PROGRAM 1.
-Complete all admission requirements to Tulsa Community College.
+Business and Information Technology Division: Metro Campus: (918) 595-7439 or

+Paralegal Program Coordinator: (918) 595-7317

+ADMISSION TO THE PROGRAM

+- 1. Complete all admission requirements to Tulsa Community College.

-2. Complete all admission requirements to the Paralegal Program. a.
+- 2. Complete all admission requirements to the Paralegal Program.

+- a.
 Complete Paralegal Application.
 (Available in the Business and Technology Division Office, Metro Campus, MC 416) b.
-Furnish copies of all transcripts to the program director with application. c.
-Successful completion of all General Education Requirements, as well as PLGL 1213, with a "C" or better.
+Completion of CSCI 1203, ENGL 1113 and 1213, COMM 1113, and PLGL 1213 with a "C" or better.

 Tulsa Community College will refuse program completion credit for legal specialty courses taken more than six years prior to completion of the program, unless the student's proficiency in the area can be demonstrated.

-General Education Requirements Credit Hours: 34 English 6 hours \ENGL 1113 Composition I \ENGL 1213 Composition II Humanities 6 hours See the General Education Requirements page for complete list.
-Mathematics 3 hours MATH 1513 College Algebra or higher level MATH course Science 7 hours See the General Education Requirements page for complete list One course must be laboratory.
-Social Science 6 hours POLS 1113 American Federal Government and select one of the following: HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present Speech 3 hours SPCH 1113 Speech Communication I Required Electives 3 hours Select 3 credit hours from the following disciplines: Psychology, Social Sciences, Foreign Languages, Fine Arts (Art, Music, Theatre).
-See General Education Requirements.
-Specialized Course Requirements Credit Hours 27 Accounting 3 hours \ACCT 2213 Financial Accounting Paralegal 21 hours Students are required to earn a "C" or better in all Paralegal Courses \PLGL 1213 Introduction to the Legal System \PLGL 1313 Civil Procedure I \PLGL 2303 Civil Procedure II \PLGL 2333 Introduction to Legal Research and Writing \PLGL 2343 Advanced Legal Research and Writing \PLGL 2353 Contracts \PLGL 2363 Real Property Law Controlled Electives 3 hours Select 3 credit hours from the following: Economics, Geography, Nutrition, Business Law, Math or ENGL 2343 which is highly recommended for students with no office experience.
-Total Credit Hours: 61 \Course has prerequisite (See course description section of catalog).
+General Education Requirements Credit Hours: 37

+Communication 9 hours

+COMM 1113 Public Speaking

+ENGL 1113 Composition I

+ENGL 1213 Composition II

+Computer Information Systems 3 hours

+CSCI 1203 Computer Concepts and Applications

+Humanities 6 hours

+See the General Education Requirements page for course list.

+Mathematics 3 hours

+MATH 1513 College Algebra or higher level MATH course

+Science 7 hours

+See the General Education Requirements page for course list.
+One course must be laboratory science.

+Social Science 6 hours

+POLS 1113 American Federal Government

+and select one of the following:

+HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present

+Required Electives 3 hours

+Select 3 credit hours from the following disciplines: Psychology, Social Sciences, Foreign Languages, Fine Arts (Art, Music, Theatre).
+See General Education Requirements for course list.

+Specialized Course Requirements Credit Hours 27

+Accounting 3 hours

+ACCT 2213 Financial Accounting

+Paralegal 24 hours

+Students are required to earn a "C" or better in all Paralegal Courses

+PLGL 1213 Introduction to the Legal System

+PLGL 1313 Civil Procedure I

+PLGL 2303 Civil Procedure II

+PLGL 2333 Introduction to Legal Research and Writing

+PLGL 2343 Advanced Legal Research and Writing

+PLGL 2353 Contracts

+PLGL 2363 Real Property Law

+PLGL 2383 Capstone

+Total Credit Hours: 64

+Course has prerequisite (See course description section of catalog).
 To receive an A.A. or A.S.
 Degree, students must demonstrate computer proficiency.
-General education requirements can be found at: www.tulsacc.edu/gened

 PARALEGAL

 Workforce Development Degree

 Program Description:

 This program is designed to prepare graduates to work as professional assistants under the supervision of attorneys, with training in civil procedure, legal research and writing, drafting of documents, interviewing techniques, litigation support, computer use in the law, and law office systems management.
 Students acquire additional knowledge of various substantive and procedural areas of law including, among others, contract law, real property transactions, business organizations, family law, bankruptcy or probate practice.
 Upon satisfactory completion of the course requirements, including a grade of "C" or better in all Paralegal courses, graduates are eligible to apply for the examination given by the National Association of Legal Assistants, Inc. to be Certified Legal Assistants (CLA).
 Tulsa Community College is a member of the American Association for Paralegal Education.

 Degree Awarded: Associate in Applied Science

 For More Information Contact: